slice4e/redis-scripts/README.md

 ## Usage

 Copy the template config file to create your own.
+Then execute: ./run_all.sh  [my_config_file]

 ## Best Known Methods (BKMs)